ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Especially on Windows, many programs are not on the PATH, and the R wrapper may first need to find the installation path to execute the program.
 This is another major disadvantage in comparison with C/C++ libraries, which can be linked into the R package when it is built and do not require manual installation by the end-user.
 But when writing CLI wrappers you need to keep in mind that the program you are trying to execute may not even exist.

-For R packages with CLI wrappers it is important to declare external dependencies in the SystemRequirements fields in the package description file.
-This formally states that there is some additional piece of software needed to make the package work, and provides a hint for e.g. CI services to try and automate installation, if possible.
+For R packages with CLI wrappers it is important to name extra dependencies in the SystemRequirements field in the package description file.
+Thereby you formally declare that some additional piece of software is needed to make the package work, which also provides a hint for e.g. CI services to try and automate installation if possible.

 ## The alternative: foreign language interfaces